suhasm/suhasm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello there!
-While I do have a long long name, everyone mostly knows me as Toni.
+While I do have a long long name, everyone mostly knows me as Suhas.
 I was born in Italy and lived there until I was around 19 years old.
 I grew up in an amazing little town called <a href="https://www.instagram.com/visit_fano/">Fano <i class="fa-brands fa-instagram"></i></a> ( <a href="https://maps.app.goo.gl/TUaqGh5np22fPjAM8">Map <i class="fa-solid fa-map"></i></a> ) , by the beach luckily unbeknownst to most people.
 If you love green hill with sunflowers, vines, and olive trees, where you can gaze the prettiest Adriatic sea, this city could be for you as well 😉

 Once graduated high school, my grandfather (Nonno), jokingly but not too jokingly kidnapped me and brought me to Seattle, Washington, in the US to start my aerospace engineering studies.
 After all, the first thing he said when he first held me was "you are gonna become an aerospace engineer like your grandpa"; and here I am.